 - We are now offering virtual office visits via video and telephone appointments.

 - We are actively pre-screening patients before they come into the office to identify which treatment process to follow for their visit.

-- NorthShore Medical Group is reminding our own staff and the community at large that the best way for all of us to prevent the spread of the new virus is to practice good hand hygiene, observe respiratory etiquette (including by sneezing or coughing into your elbow rather than your hands), and staying home when ill.
+- NorthShore Medical Group is reminding our own staff and the community at large that the best way for all of us to prevent the spread of the new virus is to practice good hand hygiene, wear a cloth mask when you are out in public spaces, and stay home when ill.

 - For your own health and that of other patients and staff, we ask for your patience with this process.

 We are asking you to take the following measures to help lessen the spread of the virus: